‘Our phoenix’: Lula’s ups and downs in Brazil defy belief

 “I cried when he was jailed.
 Now I cry because he will take Brazil back to normal.
 He can do it, he has the charisma to do it,” said Claudia Marcos, a 56-year-old historian who joined thousands of others to celebrate the leftist’s victory on Sao Paulo’s main boulevard.
 “He is our phoenix.
 The most important president in Brazil’s history.”

 At the Workers’ Party’s headquarters on Sunday, da Silva read out a long, carefully written speech promising to unite Brazil.
+Seeking redemption, he will face a much more challenging environment — economically and politically — than during his last presidency.
 He will take office on Jan.
-1, and has said he won’t seek reelection.
-That means this presidential term could be his final act.
+1, and has said he will be a one-term president.
+It could be his final act.

 “It is not the number of years that makes someone old.
 What makes you old is the lack of a cause,” said da Silva, who turned 77 three days before the vote.
 “Brazil is my cause.
 The Brazilian people are my cause.”